Puyallup – Meridian (Formerly Meridian Physical Therapy, Formerly Meridian Rehabilitation Center)

 We understand how frustrating it is to feel trapped by pain and limitations.
 Our team is here to listen to you and create a treatment plan to get you back to the life you love.
 Take your first step toward living a pain-free life.

 Puyallup, WA 98372

 Meet the Staff

-Courtney Duda received her Bachelor of Science in Exercise Science from Eastern Washington University.
+Courtney Coubertier received her Bachelor of Science in Exercise Science from Eastern Washington University.
 She then went on to get her Doctor of Physical Therapy from Nova Southeastern University in sunny southern Florida.
 Courtney is an active member in the American Physical Therapy Association and Washington State Physical Therapy Association, as she works diligently to stay current with upcoming research in the field and is passionate about progressing the profession of Physical Therapy.
 She originally pursued a career in physical therapy with a special interest in working with pediatric populations, however quickly fell in love with the outpatient orthopedic setting along her physical therapy journey.
 She has experience working with people of all age groups, ranging from just a few months old to those in their late 90’s.
 Courtney is originally from the greater Seattle area and has always had a love for hiking with her dog, playing volleyball, horseback riding, and of course cheering on the Seahawks!

 - Doctor of Physical Therapy from Nova Southeastern University in Davie, Florida